The Best Homemade Floor Cleaner for Mopping (Residue-Free)

 Optional: Essential Oils

-If you’re not a fan of the smell of vinegar or alcohol, you can add a few drops of your favorite essential oils to mask the smell.
+If you’re not a fan of the smell of vinegar or alcohol, add a few drops of your favorite essential oils to mask the smell.
 Essential oils don’t aid in cleaning for this recipe, but you can use them to create a custom scent.

 How to Make Homemade Floor Cleaner for Mopping